-No matter what industry you work in, no matter what your company does, sales will always become an important issue in one form or another
+No matter what industry you work in, sales will always become an important issue in one form or another, no matter what your company does.

-Of course, each company also has different products and services to offer, a different target audience, and even different business practices.
+Each company also offers different products and services, a different target audience, different sales processes and even different business practices.
 These factors can have a significant impact on your company’s sales cycle.
-After all, the purchasing process for groceries is dramatically different than that of a business software!
+After all, the purchasing process for groceries is dramatically different than that of business software!

-When you use a software management tool to track current and potential clients as they navigate through the buyer’s journey, you can significantly improve your company’s results.
+When your sales and marketing teams use a software management tool to track current and potential clients as they navigate the buyer’s journey, they can significantly improve your company’s results.
 However, to get the best results, it is also essential that you understand some of the differences between long and short sales cycles.

 Here are a few basics you should understand about this important aspect of the business world.

 In a long sales cycle, clients can take weeks or even months from when they first reach out for initial information to when a purchase is made, and the order is fulfilled.
 This is especially common in the purchase of expensive software programs for businesses, where customers invest in a long-term solution for their company.

 A potential client will naturally want to investigate their various options by comparing features, looking at reviews, and asking your sales staff questions before they make a final decision.
 The long software sales cycle often includes trial periods wherein a potential customer can try the product first-hand before making a purchase.